-So we have another year of A-level results and another year of feverish travel planning as another year's worth of British students decide to take a gap year before hitting university.
-You'd be mad not to be fitting in a Southeast Asia sojourn as a part of your journey, so here's some advice to get the most out of your time here.
+You’d be mad not to be fitting in a sojourn in the region as a part of your journey, so here’s some advice to get the most out of your time here—and perhaps find somewhere you’d not heard of before.

-Some find it dificult to look past Angkor Wat when it comes to Cambodia, but the capital Phnom Penh and stunning island of Koh Rong are both must-sees.
-Give each at least three days and don't be surprised when you end up doubling your time in each.
+Some find it difficult to look past Angkor Wat when it comes to Cambodia, but the capital Phnom Penh and the stunning islands off the south coast are both must-sees.
+Give each at least three days and don’t be surprised when you end up doubling your time—especially on the islands.

 Highlight: Sunset cruise in Phnom Penh, slow days on the beach on Koh Rong.

-The Gilis are just about the least Indonesian destination in Indonesia, but they're popular for a reason.
-They're very beautiful, moderately affordable and the snorkelling is great.
-Just remember there are actually three and allow an extra week to get of Trawangan and explore the other two -- Gili Meno and Gili Air.
+The Gilis are just about the least Indonesian destination in Indonesia, but they’re popular for a reason.
+They’re beautiful, moderately affordable and the snorkelling is great.
+Just remember that there thousands of other islands in Indonesia.
+Allow an extra week to get off Trawangan, the main island of the three Gilis, and explore more of Lombok—or somewhere else.

-Lowpoint: The drugs freely available on Gili T are actually illegal and Indonesia enforces harsh penalties for drug use and trafficking.
+Lowpoint: The drugs freely available on Gili T are illegal.
+Indonesia enforces harsh penalties for both drug use and trafficking—don’t take anything off the island with you.
+Watch out for fake liquor that can literally blind or even kill you.

 Highlight: Boating through Konglor cave

 The Malaysian capital is much more than you may expect and the backpacker quarter is slowly lifting its game.
-While you're there be sure to visit Batu Caves, but further afield don't miss Georgetown on Penang -- give it four days and allow for putting on a few extra kilos as the food is close to the best in the world.
+Be sure to visit Batu Caves, but further afield, don’t miss Georgetown on Penang—give it four days and allow for putting on a few extra kilos, as the food is close to the best in the world.
+Want to dive?
+Hit the Perhentians.
+Love wildlife?
+Head straight to Sabah State on Borneo.

 Highlight: Street food in both cities.

-People get put off Singapore because of the cost, but plenty of things to do are free, including loads of museums and even a bunch of islands to explore.
-Stay longer than a night, but book your accommodation in advance -- the best hostels in Singapore fill up fast.
-And learn to use the bus system - your wallet will thank you.
+People get put off Singapore because of the cost, but plenty of things to do are free, including loads of museums, and there are even a bunch of small islands to explore—we’re big fans of Pulau Ubin.
+Stay longer than a night, but book your accommodation in advance—the best hostels in Singapore fill up fast.
+And learn to use the bus system—your wallet will thank you.

 Highlight: Hawker food.